ATLFlight/ATLFlightDocs/TroubleshootFAQ.md

 ## Serial console adapter board
 The serial console adapter board and cable are available as part of the [Snapdragon Flight developer's edition](http://shop.intrinsyc.com/collections/product-development-kits/products/snapdragon-flight-dev-kit).
 This allows the board to be accessed through a USB connector for debugging purposes.
 It also provides jumpers to force the board in fastboot and other special modes if necessary.

+### Older versions
 Some customers may have received an older deprecated version of the serial console adapter board does not include the fastboot jumper support.
 Please look at the MCN printed on the board to identify it:
   - 25-H9563 - Older serial console board, it does not include the fastboot jumper pins
   - 25-H9916 - New serial console board, it includes the fastboot jumper pins (J4)

 If you have the older version, please contact [support](https://www.intrinsyc.com/contact-support) to get the newer Serial Console Adapter board.

+### Pin compatibility issues
+Some serial console adapter parts have all 4 pins on the header whereas they should only have 3.
+If you have such a part, please *clip pin 2* on the header.
+This allows the FTDI serial cable to be inserted in only 1 way as below:

+Pin 1 (TXD) Orange
+Pin 3 (RXD) Yellow
+Pin 4 (GND) Black

 ## apt-get does not work
 Ensure that the Snapdragon Flight board is configured in [Station mode](http://dev.px4.io/advanced-snapdragon.html#station-mode) and connected to the Internet: